fbpx

 The drinker is likely to argue that they don’t have a problem, so many family members choose to stage an intervention .
 Interventions aren’t meant to bombard the person with AUD; rather, you should offer support when they seek help or have the desire to go to addiction center to receive treatment.

 If you believe someone you love does have AUD, encourage them to talk with their doctor about the amount and frequency of their drinking.
 A primary care physician can run tests that indicate excessive alcohol consumption, and help find ways to address the disease.
-Sometimes, seeing lab results that show how alcohol is affecting your health is the eye-opener you need to admit your issues and get help.
+Sometimes, seeing lab results that show how alcohol dependency is affecting your health is the eye-opener you need to admit your issues and get help.

 What Happens When High-Functioning Alcoholism Goes Untreated?